 Employment at Mines

-Colorado School of Mines, the first public institution of higher learning to open its doors in Colorado, has an international reputation for excellence in engineering and applied sciences.
-We are committed to serving the people of Colorado, our nation and the global community in the development and stewardship of the Earth's resources.
+We are pleased that you have interest in exploring career opportunities at Mines.
+Founded in 1874, Mines was the first public institution of higher learning to open its doors in Colorado.
+Mines has an international reputation for excellence in engineering and applied sciences.
+We are committed to serving the people of Colorado, our nation and the global community in the development and stewardship of the Earth’s resources.

 The Clery Act and Campus Security Report

 The Colorado School of Mines Annual Campus Security and Fire Safety Report contains valuable information for all campus community members.
 The report is designed to inform you of campus crime and fire statistics and provide security policy statements as required by the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (the Clery Act), a federal law requiring institutions of higher education to annually disclose this information.
 For a printable PDF version, please click here: Campus Security and Fire Safety Report.
 The university will provide prospective students a printed copy upon request.

 Please contact Human Resources at firstname.lastname@example.org or by phone at (303)273-3250.
 If you need to request any type of accommodation to participate in our employment processes, including completion of the online application process, please contact our office prior to applications submission or campus visit.